0.0 Executive Summary

 2.1 Key Takeaways

-• The operating system connects hardware and software.
-If it fails, everything above it fails.
+- The operating system connects the hardware and software.
+If it fails, everything above it will fail.

-• The separation between kernel and user space helps protect the system.
+- The separation between the kernel and user space helps protect the system.

-• Understanding boot processes and logs is key for troubleshooting and incident response.
+- Understanding boot processes and logs is key to troubleshooting and incident response.

 2.2 Security Implications and Recommendations